- Location: Illinois

 Failure to File a Report

-If you're involved in an accident that meets the crash reporting requirements but you fail to file a report, you could be hit with a $2,500 fine or up to a year in jail.
+If you're involved in an accident that meets the crash reporting requirements but you fail to file a report, you could be hit with fines or jail time.